wodby/python/README.md

 ## SSHD

 You can run SSHD with this image by changing the command to `sudo /usr/sbin/sshd -De` and mounting authorized public keys to `/home/wodby/.ssh/authorized_keys`

+## Adding SSH key

+You can add a private SSH key to the container by mounting it to `/home/wodby/.ssh/id_rsa`

 ## Users and permissions